tunai/DL-helper-functions/README.md

 ### filter_detectron2_detections
 Description: filters detectron2's bounding-box-based detections.
-Usage: if you work with object detection frameworks offered by detectron2, this function can help you filter their detection results based on desired classes and detection thresholds, as well as valid y-axis range (so that you can ignore detection in certain parts of the image).
+Usage: if you work with object detection frameworks offered by detectron2, this function can help you filter their detection results based on desired classes and detection thresholds, as well as valid y-axis range (so that you can ignore detections from certain parts of the image).

 ### concatenate_bbs
 Description: concatenates outputs composed by multiple bounding boxes.
 Usage: use when desiring to combine multiple overlapping bounding boxes (often seen in the output of object detector even after NMS).
-Note that the concatenation result is given by the score and class of the highest-scoring detection; thus the use of this function is recommend when only one class is presented, or when it is reasonable to merge detection of distinct classes.
+Note that the concatenation result is given by the score and class of the highest-scoring detection; thus the use of this function is recommend when only one class is presented, or when it is reasonable to merge detections of distinct classes.
 Sample [usage](https://raw.githubusercontent.com/tunai/DL-helper-functions/master/samples/concatenate_bbs.png?raw=True)

-### plot_all_bbs
+### plot_all_bb
 Description: plots all the detection bounding boxes found in a given image.
 Usage: useful when debugging the multiple detections of an object detector.
-Detections of different classes can be distinguished with different colours.
+Detections of different classes can be distinguished with the use of different colours.
 Sample [usage](https://raw.githubusercontent.com/tunai/DL-helper-functions/master/samples/plot_all_bb.png?raw=True)

 ### read_all_images